 We have licensed a variety of intellectual property from third parties that we are currently developing or may develop in the future.
 These licenses may require milestone payments during the clinical development processes or on approval of commercial sale as well as low single- to low double-digit royalties on the net income or net sales of the product.
-For the three months ended March 31, 2023 and March 31, 2022, development milestone expenses were insignificant.
-Should narsoplimab be approved, we would owe milestone payments to development partners and be obligated to pay low singledigit royalties on net sales of the product.
+For the three months and six months ended June 30, 2023 and June 30, 2022, development milestone expenses were insignificant.
+Should narsoplimab be approved, we would owe milestone payments to development partners and could be obligated to pay low single-digit royalties on net sales of the product.